FabianFriederichs/NTCCalibration/README.md

 3. When the target temperature is reached, turn off heating and again record data points every 5 or 10 degrees until a temperature close to room temp is reached
 4. Average the results from step 2 and 3 to reduce the error due to temperature lag in the system.

+Alternatively, resistance values can be used in resistance mode instead of ADC readings.

 ## Steinhart-Hart Model
 The general Steinhart-Hart equation is used to model the dependency between an NTC thermistor's